Venezuela's Chavez heads to Cuba for medical treatment

-Chavez, 58, staged what appeared to be a remarkable comeback from an undisclosed type of cancer diagnosed in June 2011.
-In October, he won re-election following a campaign that was much more subdued than his previous bids.
+Chavez, 58, underwent what appeared to be a remarkable comeback from an undisclosed type of cancer diagnosed in June 2011.
+In October, he won re-election despite running a campaign that was much more subdued than his previous bids.

 In a letter to Congress, Chavez said he would receive a form of therapy known as hyperbaric oxygenation, which is often used for the prevention and treatment of bone decay caused by radiation therapy, according to the American Cancer Society.

 Chavez has not appeared in public in 12 days.
-The absence is unusual for a leader who routinely chats for hours on live broadcasts and suggests his health has weakened since the campaign.
+The absence is unusual for a leader who routinely chats for hours during live broadcasts, and suggests his health has weakened since the campaign.

 "Six months after I completed the last radiation therapy treatment, it has been recommended that I begin a special treatment consisting of various sessions of hyperbaric oxygenation," Chavez wrote in the letter, which was read by congressional leader Diosdado Cabello.